Everything You Need to Know About Curly Hair Extensions

-She finishes off by styling with either Ultra Defining or Arc Angel Gel.
+She finishes off by styling with either Ultra Defining or Supreme Defining Gel.
 She likes to rake the gel through, and then scrunch the curls with a towel (because yes, curly extensions need to be encouraged too!).

-And if you wear the pieces every day, make sure you wash them at least once a week and refresh them in between washes with water.
+And if you wear your curly hair extensions every day, make sure you wash them at least once a week and refresh them in between washes with water.
 Here is our guide to learn how to wash your curly hair extensions.

-Lavida has another awesome trick, “I secure my extensions to a plastic hanger, then I will let them air dry or sit them under my dome hair dryer.
-The air drying will allot for expansion and fluffier curls and the dome dryer or diffuser will give more defined, long-lasting curls, so it just depends on what look I’m going for.”
+Lavida has another awesome trick: “I secure my curly extensions to a plastic hanger, then I will let them air dry or sit them under my dome hair dryer.
+The air drying will allow for expansion and fluffier curls, and the dome dryer or diffuser will give more defined, long-lasting curls, so it just depends on what look I’m going for.”

 If you purchase quality hair and maintain them with great products, you can keep them in great condition, says Lavida.
 She’s had the same set for nearly 2 years!

-But PSA, if you use a lot of heat, you’ll wear out your extensions fast.
+But PSA, if you use a lot of heat, you’ll wear out your curly hair extensions fast.
 If you’re thinking about straightening your hair extensions, Soleil says skip it.

-“Although very safe, there should be special care and caution taken while wearing them,” says Lavida.
-“It’s best to seek a professional that not only specializes in extensions but also specializes in curly hair textures.
+“Although very safe, there should be special care and caution taken while wearing curly hair extensions,” says Lavida.
+“It’s best to seek a professional that not only specializes in hair extensions but also specializes in curly hair textures.
 They can help you learn about proper placement (to avoid tension and soreness).
-Most quality extension producers will have a stylist directory and can connect you with a professional that is familiar with their line.
+Most quality hair extension producers will have a stylist directory and can connect you with a professional that is familiar with their line."

 Placement is everything.
-As mentioned earlier, a stylist can walk you through exactly how to install your clip ins, but there’s some pretty easy rules of thumb to follow:
+As mentioned earlier, a stylist can walk you through exactly how to install your curly hair extensions, but there are some pretty easy rules of thumb to follow:

-You’ll want to layer your extensions, placing each one based on width (i.e. how many clips are in each piece).
+- You’ll want to layer your curly extensions, placing each one based on width (i.e. how many clips are in each piece).

-Most sets come with three lengths – small (2 clips), medium (3 clips), large (4 to 5 clips).
+- Most sets of curly hair extensions come with three lengths – small (2 clips), medium (3 clips), large (4 to 5 clips).
 Medium pieces should be installed near the bottom and crown, large pieces in the middle, and the small ones in the front.

 Need a visual?
 Us too.